Songssh/wom/README.md

 This repo contain fully working code. you can train this ai with custom dataset. and code for evaluate it. and also you can use this ai inference.

 ### How does it work?
-If you traiin this model, This model will continue to iterate over and over again these steps.
+If you train this model, This model will continue to iterate over and over again these steps.
 1. Will play game by its ownself until the end.
 2. evaluating words used in this game. and save its result.